Trails and Bridges

 Map of more (but still not all) of the 20-mile span of the South Yuba River State Park

 This map is given here because it shows the locations of four historic bridges along the river, which are, from west to east (left to right): (1) Bridgeport, (2) Hwy 49 Crossing, (3) Purdon Crossing, and (4) Edwards Crossing.
 Below are photographs of the three beautiful bridges upriver from Bridgeport (historical notes are given at the bottom of this web page):

 The old concrete arch bridge at 49er Crossing (1921)

 Continuing up river is the elegant truss bridge at Purdon Crossing (1895).
 The unique half trough design makes this the only bridge of its kind in California.
 It is only one lane with a severe load limit because of deterioration, so County Supervisors are considering a replacement.

 Technical note: Observe that the truss cross members tilt away from the center of the bridge, and hence are in tension.
 They are therefore simple slender rods, which carry tension efficiently but would buckle under compression.
 The truss vertical members are in compression and hence are flanged columns to keep them from buckling.
 This design is called a Pratt Truss, after the man who first built a working bridge with this design.
 It is more suitable for metal bridges than wood because the compression members are shorter than the tension members and have less susceptibility to buckling.
-The reverse is true for the Howe Truss used in Wood's bridge at Bridgeport, in which the diagonals are compression members, more suitable for wood construction, because at the lower strength of wood the cross section is larger than for wrought iron and resists buckling.
+The reverse is true for the Howe Truss used in Wood's bridge at Bridgeport, in which the diagonals tilt toward the center of the bridge and are compression members, more suitable for wood construction, because at the lower strength of wood the cross section is larger than for wrought iron and resists buckling.
 The vertical members of a Howe Truss are in tension, and hence are metal rods at Bridgeport.

 Elegant truss bridge at Purdon Crossing (1895).